 2. JCA provides MESAs, an independent manuscript processing system.
 It can support authors to conduct self-inspection according to the checklist.
 In the case of any misconduct of suspected plagiarism, duplicate publication, etc., the system will automatically inform the Editorial Board of the journal.

-3. JCAuses the forensic tools for examination of images and samples provides by Office of Research Integrity.
+3. JCA uses the forensic tools for examination of images and samples provides by Office of Research Integrity.

 4. JCA encourages anyone, including readers, authors, reviewers, Editorial Board members, etc., to inform against suspected misconduct according to the relevant regulations by WAME, COPE, and ICMJE and timely inform the journal's Editor or the Publisher.